ShinyVerse/traders-fe/README.md

 ## Install

+Clone the repo and cd into the project folder.

 This project has used CRA to get going quickly.
-To get going, once in the project folder, simply run:
+To get going simply run:

 `npm install`